 The Office of General Counsel provides legal advice and counsel regarding intellectual property and technology transfer to UT System and UT System institutions and is responsible for legal matters relating to:

 The University of Texas System maintains its copyright policy at UTS107, "Use of Copyrighted Materials."
-If you are a member of a UT institution community (faculty, staff, or student), you can find frequently-used copyright agreements and forms on the page below.
+If you are a member of a UT institution community (faculty, staff, or student), click the appropriate link to view frequently-used copyright agreements, courseware agreements, and software standard agreements.
 Because copyright law is fluid, evolving, and fact-specific, contact an attorney for assistance on particular issues.
 UT institution community members may contact the Office of General Counsel for guidance.

 In addition, a review of the Copyright Crash Course, maintained by The University of Texas at Austin Libraries Scholarly Communications Advisor Georgia Harper, may be helpful.
 The Course contains additional information and resources, such as: